HCL-TECH-SOFTWARE/connections-doc/v8-cr12/admin/install/enable_ingress_tls.md

 Perform the following steps to enable TLS (HTTPS) traffic to the ingress controller for the Component Pack.

+!!! note
+      The TLS secret has been renamed from `ingress-nginx-tls-secret` to `cnx-tls-secret`  in Connections v8 CR14.
+If you are upgrading from a previous release, the bootstrap process automatically detects and removes the legacy secret.
+If you manage certificates manually, you must delete `ingress-nginx-tls-secret` and recreate it as `cnx-tls-secret`.

+!!! critical
+     After creating or updating the `cnx-tls-secret`, you **must** import the new certificate into your IBM HTTP Server (IHS) keystore.
+For instructions, see [Import the Certificate into IBM HTTP Server (IHS)](enable_ingress_tls.md#how-to-enable-tls-for-the-ingress-controller).

+      **If you do not complete this step, communication between IHS and the Component Pack fails when TLS is enabled.**

-   1. Generate a TLS Certificate
+   1. Verify or Generate a TLS Certificate

+      1. Verify that an existing TLS certificate is available.

          As part of the [bootstrap installation process](cp_install_services_tasks.md#ingresscomm_ingress), a self-signed TLS certificate is automatically generated for the ingress controller.
-If you prefer to use a different certificate, you can update the `ingress-nginx-tls-secret` secret with your own certificate.
+If you prefer to use a different certificate, update the `cnx-tls-secret` secret with your own certificate.
 Otherwise, proceed to the next step.

+         Verify the existing TLC Certificate with the following commands:
+         ```
+            kubectl -n <<namespace>> get secret cnx-tls-secret
+         ```
+         ```
+            kubectl -n <<namespace>> get secret cnx-tls-secret -o jsonpath='{.data.tls\.crt}' | base64 --decode | openssl x509 -noout -text
+         ```

+         Where:

+        `<namespace>` is your namespace (the default is "connections").

+      2. Generate a new TLS Certificate

-      The [Set up community ingress](cp_install_services_tasks.md#comm_ingress) step configures the ingress controller to use the `ingress-nginx-tls-secret` secret as the default SSL certificate.
-If you want to use a different secret containing your preferred certificate, you can patch the cnx-ingress deployment with the `--default-ssl-certificate`flag to specify a new secret.
-For more information about TLS setup, refer to the [ingress-nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/tls/).
+         The [Set up community ingress](cp_install_services_tasks.md#comm_ingress) step configures the ingress controller to use the `cnx-tls-secret` secret as the default SSL certificate.
+If you want to use a different secret containing your preferred certificate, patch the TLSStore object as follows:

-      If the `--default-ssl-certificate` setting has changed, restart the ingress controller deployment by executing the following command:

-      ```kubectl -n <namespace> rollout restart deployment cnx-ingress-ingress-nginx-controller```
+         ```
+         kubectl patch tlsstores.traefik.io default -n <<namespace>> --type='merge' -p '{"spec":{"defaultCertificate":{"secretName":"<<name_secret_name>>"}}}'
+         ```

+         Where:

+         `<namespace>` is your namespace (the default is "connections").

+         `<name_secret_name>` is the secret name with your preferred certificate.

+         Traefik will reload the certificate in memory without requiring a restart.

+          For more information about TLS setup, refer to the [Traefik TLSStore documentation](https://doc.traefik.io/traefik/reference/routing-configuration/kubernetes/crd/tls/tlsstore/).

+      3. Verify the preferred certificate is used

+         ```
+         kubectl get tlsstore default -n <<namespace>> -o jsonpath='{.spec.defaultCertificate.secretName}'
+         ```

+         It should show your preferred secret.

+         ```
+         openssl s_client -servername <<INGRESS_HOST>> -connect <<INGRESS_HOST>>:32443 -showcerts < /dev/null 2>/dev/null | openssl x509 -noout -issuer -subject -dates
+         ```

+         Where `<<INGRESS_HOST>>` is the hostname used to access the ingress controller externally.
+This is typically the load balancer (for example, HAProxy, if applicable), or the Component Pack worker node hosting the ingress controller.

+         It should show the details of your preferred certificate.

    2. Configure the Component Pack load balancer to use the TLS Port